-- Two-factor authenticator: Two-factor authentication is used when connecting to different parts of the SecureDrop system.
+Two-factor authenticator: Two-factor authentication is used when connecting to different parts of the SecureDrop system.
 Each admin and each journalist needs a two-factor authenticator.
 We currently support two options for two-factor authentication:

 Transfer Device(s): You need a mechanism to transfer encrypted submissions from the Journalist Workstation to the SVS to decrypt and view them.
 The most common transfer devices are DVD/CD-R discs and USB drives.

 From a security perspective, it is preferable to use write-once media such as DVD/CD-R discs because it eliminates the risk of exfiltration by malware that persists on the Transfer Device (e.g. BadUSB).

 On the other hand, using write-once media to transfer data is typically inconvenient and time-consuming.
 You should consider your threat model and choose your transfer device accordingly.

 Monitor, Keyboard, Mouse: You will need these to do the initial installation of Ubuntu on the Application and Monitor Servers.

 Depending on your setup, you may also need these to work on the SVS.

 If you cannot afford to purchase new hardware for your SecureDrop instance, we encourage you to consider re-purposing existing hardware to use with SecureDrop.
 If you are comfortable working with hardware, this is a great way to set up a SecureDrop instance for cheap.

 Since SecureDrop’s throughput is significantly limited by the use of Tor for all connections, there is no need to use top of the line hardware for any of the servers or the firewall.
-In our experience, relatively recent recycled Dell desktops or servers are adequate for the SecureDrop servers, and recycled Thinkpad laptops work well for the Admin/Journalist workstations.
+In our experience, relatively recent recycled Dell desktops or servers are adequate for the SecureDrop servers, and recycled ThinkPad laptops work well for the Admin/Journalist workstations.